it-drafter/tic-tac-toe/README.md

 ## Run Locally

-Download .zip with all included files and folders, or clone the project:
+Download .zip with all included files and folders, or clone the project instead:

 ```bash
   git clone https://github.com/it-drafter/tic-tac-toe.git